 The ES Major provides students with the breadth of understanding and skills necessary for resolving environmental questions and creating a sustainable future on scales ranging from local to global.
 You can find details on the major and advisement below.
 Please read it and the FAQs closely, as most common questions are addressed.

 If you are interested in Environmental Studies, please take ENVST-UA 100 and ENVST-UA 101 as early as possible, to get a sense of the major and an introduction to the field of environmental studies.
-ENVST-UA 100 is offered every fall and summer; ENVST-UA 101 is offered every spring and summer (and fall and spring in Berlin).
+ENVST-UA 100 is offered every fall and summer; ENVST-UA 101 is offered every spring and summer.
 You can take certain electives before taking ENVST-UA 100 and 101.
 They are listed on our course page.
 You can also take ENVST classes abroad.
 Visit our abroad page for details.

 The Department of Environmental Studies hosts regular open houses and workshops about careers in ES.
 You can find more detail at this link.
 Your adviser will also contact you about career events each spring.
 The secure blog also lists jobs, paid internships, graduate school advice, funding opportunities, events, scholarships, and other important information.
 Information on alumni can be found here.
 If you are interested in the major, but don’t want to declare yet, please join our events list, and come to our open houses or other events.
 For other questions, please visit our FAQ page.

 |ES Major||ES Minors (CAS)|